German DIN standards of humidity measurement

 A method used for each measurement point, consists of nailing two pieces of duralumin into the wall, a couple of centimeters apart and that penetrate the wall about 4cm.
 The resistance between the two points is measured and thus there is an indication of humidity up to 4 cm inside the wall.

-One obvious drawback is the presence of these inserts in the wall, spread over the whole house, and that they have to remain installed until the control is finished which can take up to more than a year.
+One obvious drawback is the presence of these inserts in the wall, spread over the whole house, and that they must remain installed until the control is finished which can take up to more than a year.

 The variation of the humidity in the walls is reflected in the readings, although the humidity is only measured up to 4cm deep.